Rhinolophus xinanzhongguoensis: Taxonomy and etymology

 It was described as a new species in 2009 based on specimens collected in May 2005 and April 2006.

 One individual of the new species was collected in 2005, and a second was found in 2006.

 Later, three more individuals were identified in the mammal collections at Kunming Institute of Zoology that had been originally collected in 1963.

 Its species name xinanzhongguoensis is pronounced “shee-nan-joong-guo-en-sis.”

 The name xinanzhongguoensis was derived from the Pinyin words "west" (xi), "south" (nan), and "China" (Zhongguo), describing a species that can be found in southwestern China.

 Analysis of mitochondrial DNA placed R. xinanzhongguoensis as the basal member of a clade containing Geoffroy's horseshoe bat, greater horseshoe bat, Ruwenzori horseshoe bat, Rüppell's horseshoe bat, and Darling's horseshoe bat.

 Phylogenetically, it belongs to the "Afro-Palearctic" lineage of the horseshoe bat family, as described by Guillén-Servent et al. in 2003.

-Species in the horseshoe bat genus are traditionally divided into "species groups"; Amador et al. stated that they believe that R. xinanzhongguoensis is so unique, it belongs in its own species group.
+Species in the horseshoe bat genus are traditionally divided into "species groups"; Amador et al. stated that they believe that R. xinanzhongguoensis is so unique, it belongs in its species group.